patchdesigner/LogoPCB/README.md

 After the electromagnetic simulation, it was necessary to create the files needed to fabricate the PCBs (gerbers) and finding some way to inspect them before production.
 For that purpose, the [EasyEDA](http://www.EasyEDA.com) website ended up being a complete and easy to use alternative to common bulky softwares!

-## PCB fabrication and measurements.
+## PCB fabrication and measurements

 We have already ordered some PCB boards of this design to [JLCPCB](http://www.jlcpcb.com) in order to test them and measure them!
 The offer great service at incredibly low costs.